 Assessment of Potential Solutions

-Expanding incentives to petrol
+Expanding incentives for petrol

-Since raising the diesel taxes to match petrol taxes is not a viable option, an alternative could be to extend all diesel-related incentives to petrol.
+Since raising diesel taxes to match petrol taxes is not a viable option, an alternative could be to extend all diesel-related incentives to petrol.
 The French government has partially adopted this approach and plans to implement it for businesses’ VAT deductions by 2022.

-This alternative would remove diesel-specific incentives while boosting the purchasing power of petrol car owners.
+This alternative would remove diesel-specific incentives while increasing the purchasing power of petrol car owners.
 In turn, the market would adjust, leading to a decrease in the proportion of diesel vehicles.
 Subsequently, the government could phase out both incentives gradually and equitably.

 Providing subsidies to change old vehicles

 Providing subsidies to replace old diesel cars with new, cleaner, non-diesel ones is another potential solution.
 These subsidies already exist in France, but they are insufficient to support low-income individuals, who are more likely to own older, more polluting vehicles.
-Moreover, the system creates a perverse incentive: since the subsidy amount depends on the CO2 emissions of the new vehicle, many people use it to purchase new diesel cars.
+Moreover, the system creates a perverse incentive: since the subsidy amount depends on the CO2 emissions of the new vehicle, many people use it to purchase another diesel car.

 An alternative would be to increase the subsidy amount for those who need it most while reducing it for higher-income individuals.
-In addition, all pollutant particles (e.g. PM) should be considered, not just CO2.
+In addition, all pollutant particles (e.g., PM) should be considered, not just CO2.
 Given the previously mentioned cost of air pollution, a well-calibrated mechanism could be both economically viable and beneficial to the country’s public health.

 Encouraging electric vehicles

-Electric cars are not as clean as they may seem: their manufacturing process generates twice as much pollution as that of combustion-engine vehicles.
+Electric cars are not as clean as they may seem: their manufacturing process generates roughly twice as much pollution as that of combustion-engine vehicles.
 The battery is the primary source of emissions, as it requires rare earth elements, whose extraction demands large quantities of water and chemicals.
 As a result, pollution is often outsourced to developing countries such as China or Brazil.

 Figure 4. – Source: (EEA, 2018)